Perimeter Center

-Perimeter Center is a major edge city in metro Atlanta, Georgia, United States.
+Perimeter is a major edge city in metro Atlanta, Georgia, United States.
 It is centered on Perimeter Mall, the nucleus around which it has formed.
-Perimeter Center is located north of Atlanta proper, and lies within three cities: Dunwoody, Sandy Springs, and Brookhaven.
+Perimeter is located north of Atlanta proper, and lies within three cities: Dunwoody, Sandy Springs, and Brookhaven.
 It is one of metro Atlanta's largest business districts, and one of the largest edge cities in the United States, comprising over 29 e6sqft of office space, 6 e6sqft of retail space, and 40,000 residents.

 History

-Like many edge cities, Perimeter Center was farmland until the late 1960s.In 1970, Taylor & Mathis and financial partner MetLife began development of Perimeter Center in north Atlanta.
-Over the next 25 years, Perimeter Center evolved into one of the largest and most successful master-planned office and mixed-use developments in the U.S. At Perimeter Center, Taylor & Mathis developed 31 office buildings containing 3,240,300 SF as well as Park Place, a 61,830 SF boutique shopping center, on 275 acres of the original assemblage of 510 acres.
+Like many edge cities, Perimeter was farmland until the late 1960s.
+In 1970, Taylor & Mathis and financial partner MetLife began development of Perimeter in north Atlanta.
+Over the next 25 years, Perimeter evolved into one of the largest and most successful master-planned office and mixed-use developments in the U.S. At Perimeter, Taylor & Mathis developed 31 office buildings containing 3,240,300 SF as well as Park Place, a 61,830 SF boutique shopping center, on 275 acres of the original assemblage of 510 acres.
 In addition, Taylor & Mathis ground leased 20 acres in the park for various commercial uses, including branch banks, hotels and free-standing restaurants.
 Approximately 100 acres was sold to The Rouse Company in 1971 for the development of the 1.3 million SF Perimeter Mall, and the balance of the land was sold over the years to corporate users for the development of eight owner-occupied office buildings totaling another 820,000 SF.
 In 1971, Perimeter Mall opened, constructed on a former cow pasture and debuting as the seventh regional mall in metro Atlanta.
 Perimeter Mall was named after the 64 mi long Interstate 285 which circles Atlanta’s perimeter, and at one time was the edge of Atlanta’s suburban extent.

-Since the opening of the mall just a few years after the freeway, Perimeter Center was developed though office parks constructed adjacent to the mall, including the Ravinia and Concourse complexes in the 1980s.
+Since the opening of the mall just a few years after the freeway, Perimeter was developed though office parks constructed adjacent to the mall, including the Ravinia and Concourse complexes in the 1980s.
 A long-fought southward extension of Georgia 400 in 1993 provided a direct highway link to Buckhead.
 A MARTA train connection was established with the opening of the Dunwoody and Medical Center stations in 1996, and the Sandy Springs and North Springs stations in 2000.

-Perimeter Center was a focal point for the incorporation of Sandy Springs in 2005 and Dunwoody in 2008, with Brookhaven incorporating the remainder (southward from the Dunwoody city limit at I-285) in 2012.
-While DeKalb County threatened to sue Dunwoody over the inclusion of Perimeter Center and its large tax base in the new city, the lawsuit never came to fruition.
+Perimeter was a focal point for the incorporation of Sandy Springs in 2005 and Dunwoody in 2008, with Brookhaven incorporating the remainder (southward from the Dunwoody city limit at I-285) in 2012.
+While DeKalb County threatened to sue Dunwoody over the inclusion of Perimeter and its large tax base in the new city, the lawsuit never came to fruition.